 The complaint was submitted to CAO by a former employee of the Karot project.
 The complaint raises concerns about lack of payment of exit wages, as well as discrimination against local workers in relation to access to drinking water, conditions of accommodations and transportation at the project site.
 Irregularities about employment contracts and salary increases are also mentioned.

-CAO found the complaint eligible for further assessment in August 3, 2020.
-During the assessment CAO lost contact with the Complainant and was unable to re-establish communication and advance the assessment process.
-Since a CAO dispute resolution process requires voluntary agreement to participate by the Complainant(s) and the IFC client, this case was referred to CAO’s Compliance function, in accordance with CAO’s Operational Guidelines.
+The complaint was found eligible for further assessment on August 3, 2020.
+During the assessment process, CAO lost contact with the complainant and was unable to re-establish communication and advance the process.
+Since the dispute resolution process requires the respective complainant and the IFC client to voluntarily agree to participate in mediation, this case was referred to our Compliance function, in line with our 2013 Operational Guidelines.

 The Karot Hydro 02 and 03 cases have been merged.